jabberjabberjabber/Chunkify/README.md

 2. Install Python 3.8 or later if not already present.
 3. Download KoboldCPP.exe from the [KoboldCPP releases](https://github.com/LostRuins/koboldcpp/releases) page and place it in the project folder.
 4. Run `chunkify-run.bat`.
 This script will install necessary dependencies and download the Aya Expanse 8b Q6_K model.
-5. Upon completion, start KoboldCPP, and you should see a message: "Please connect to custom endpoint at http://localhost:5001".
+5. Upon completion, you should see a message: "Please connect to custom endpoint at http://localhost:5001".

 #### macOS Installation: